Wo0fle/SFRCP/README.md

 SFRCP's data-retrieval script (`MEASURE SFR.ipynb`) has comments all throughout explaining each section!

-As of now, SFRCP does not have a data-analysis script, but that is coming soon!
+As of now, SFRCP does not have a working data-analysis script, but that is coming soon!

 For more information on using/editing the program, check out [the wiki!](https://github.com/Wo0fle/SFR-Research-v2/wiki)